iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 **Reindex Kiwix Content** in order to display a ZIM file Kiwix needs it to be in the library.xml catalog.
 Normally this should happen automatically.
 Click this to force a reindex.

 **Refresh Kiwix Catalog** gets the latest catalog of ZIM files from Kiwix.
-You are warned it the catalog is more than 30 days old.
+You are warned if the catalog is more than 3 days old.

 **Refresh OER2Go Catalog** gets the latest catalog of content modules from OER2Go.
-You are warned it the catalog is more than 30 days old.
+You are warned if the catalog is more than 30 days old.